Alan May

-Alan Randy May (born January 14, 1965) is a Canadian former professional ice hockey player and current analyst.
-He played in the National Hockey League with five teams between 1988 and 1995.

-Playing career
+Alan Randy May (born January 14, 1965) is a Canadian-American former NHL player, most known for his time playing for Washington Capitals from 1989 to 1994.
+Since 2009, he has been a studio host and analyst at Monumental Sports Network, formerly known as NBC Sports Washington and also performs rinkside analyst duties for all home games.

+Career

-May began his NHL career when he was signed as a free agent by the Boston Bruins, although he would spend most of his time in the minors.
+While growing up in Alberta, May played juniors with the Medicine Hat Tigers and the New Westminster Bruins.
+After scoring 23 goals for the Carolina Thunderbirds of the Atlantic Coast League in 1986-87, the young forward was signed by the Boston Bruins as a free agent, although he would spend most of his time in the minors.
+May was the first member of the Carolina Thunderbirds to reach the NHL without prior professional experience.
 He later moved on to the Edmonton Oilers; again, he spent most of his time in the minors.

-It was only after his trade to the Washington Capitals in June 1989 that he enjoyed a bigger role.
+In 1989, May became more known after his trade to the Washington Capitals.
 During his almost five seasons with the Capitals, his gritty, hard-nosed style of play made him a fan favorite, and helped the team reach the semifinals for the first time, in 1990.
 May remains the Capitals' single season leader in penalty minutes with 339, which he set during the 1989-90 season.
 May also played for the Dallas Stars and Calgary Flames before finishing his NHL career.

-May was once believed to be the first player from the ECHL to play in the National Hockey League, but May never played in the ECHL.
-He was a member of the Atlantic Coast Hockey League's Thunderbirds during his 1986-87 season, and the ECHL was not founded until the 1988-89 season.

-However, May is the first member of the Carolina Thunderbirds to reach the NHL without prior professional experience.

 In 393 NHL games, he scored 31 goals and 45 assists, and amassed 1,348 penalty minutes.
 May was traded at the NHL trade deadline four times in his career.
 This record was equaled by Thomas Vanek in 2018.

-Post-playing career

-In 1999 he coached the short-lived Dallas Stallions roller-hockey team.
+In 1999, he coached the short-lived Dallas Stallions roller-hockey team.
+He went on to briefly coach the Lubbock Cotton Kings.

-He currently is a hockey analyst for NBC Sports Washington (rinkside on all home games and studio analyst for all road games).
-Alan is married to Sherayne and has three children.
+Personal life

+May was married to Sherayne Ayres.
+Their first son, Devin, was born 27 August 1992.
+Their daughter, Kaylee, was born 16 December 1999.
+Their youngest child, Brendan, was born 18 June 2004.

+May and Ayres divorced in 2017.
+His family resides in Denton County, Texas.
+He currently resides in Washington, D.C.

+On 27 March 2020, May's oldest son Devin died in North Dallas.
+Devin left behind two sons and a daughter.